USSBA/certify_messages/README.md

 ### Code Of Conduct

-We strive for a welcoming and inclusive environment for the Activity-Api project.
+We strive for a welcoming and inclusive environment for the Certify Message project.

 Please follow this guidelines in all interactions: